 Chances are, at some point, you are likely to be on the road with someone who is driving while intoxicated (if you haven’t already).
 Knowing what to do at that moment is important to keep yourself and others on the road safe.
 Unfortunately, over 10,000 people died in drunk driving accidents in 2019 in the United States, and that number actually increased in 2020 even though there were fewer cars on the road.

-At Deputy and Mizell, we find that heartbreaking as we fight for the victims of drunk driving accidents at the Lake of the Ozarks.
+At Deputy and Mizell, we find that heartbreaking as our drunk driving attorneys in Camdenton and Lebanon, MO, fight for the victims.
 We want to share some tips with you to help should you ever encounter a drunk driver on the road.
 If you or someone you love has been injured as a result of an intoxicated driver, contact our personal injury attorneys at the Lake of the Ozarks.
 We are very experienced in these types of cases and your first consultation is free.

 What are the Signs a Driver is Impaired?
 Some of the most common signs of a driver being intoxicated include: